quality-liquid/cupid_code/Documentation/Design/HighLevel/new-high-level-team3.md

 **Manager Login**

-The Manager homepage will allaw them to select one of these pages: Report system, Feedback System.
+The Manager homepage will allow them to select one of these pages: Report system, Feedback System.

 **Login System Design Purpose**